conradakunga/Blog/_posts/2021-05-24-the-other-integer-types.md

 | `short` | -32,767    | 32,767     | Yes     | 16    |
 | `ushort` | 0   | 65,535     | No     | 16    |

-There are also types bigger than the 32 bit `integer` (a consideration, for example, when specifying integral primary keys in Entity Framework)
+There are also types bigger than the 32-bit `integer` (a consideration, for example, when specifying integral primary keys in Entity Framework)

 | Name  | Minimum | Maximum | Signed? | Size (bits) |
 |-------|---------:|---------:|---------|------|
 | `long` | -9,223,372,036,854,775,808    | 9,223,372,036,854,775,808     | Yes     | 64    |
 | `ulong` | 0    | 18,446,744,073,709,551,615     | Yes     | 64    |

-There are some integral types whose size depends on the underlying platform - native integer (`nint`), and native unsigned integer (`nuint`).
+There are some integral types whose size depends on the underlying platform - native integer (`nint`) and native unsigned integer (`nuint`).

-The minimum, maximum and size depends on the underlying platform - so either 32 or 64 bits.
+The minimum, maximum, and size depend on the underlying platform, so it should be either 32 or 64 bits.
 You should only use these if you know what you are doing.

-Finally, for very big numbers of arbitrary size, there is a specialized type for these - [System.Numerics.BigInteger](https://docs.microsoft.com/en-us/dotnet/api/system.numerics.biginteger?view=net-5.0)
+Finally, for very big numbers of arbitrary size, there is a specialised type for these - [System.Numerics.BigInteger](https://docs.microsoft.com/en-us/dotnet/api/system.numerics.biginteger?view=net-5.0)

 Happy hacking!